-Situated in the North West of England on the banks of the River Mersey, Liverpool is famous the world over for the Beatles, the Grand National and its two major football teams, but most importantly it has transformed itself over the last couple of decades, going from former industrial powerhouse to up and coming hipster paradise.
+Situated in the North West of England on the banks of the River Mersey, Liverpool is famous the world over for the Beatles, the Grand National and its two major football teams, but most importantly it has transformed itself over the last couple of decades, going from former industrial powerhouse to up-and-coming hipster paradise.

 So if you happen to find yourself in the middle of Scouseland and have nothing to do, here are my suggestions for how you can get the most of your day or night.

-Go for breakfast on the Albert Docks
+Go for breakfast on the Albert Docks, Liverpool

-Constructed in 1846 to house goods from all over the world, the Albert Dock is the perfect place to start off your day in the city, situated right on the banks of the Mersey, this former industrial complex has been transformed into one of the biggest tourist attractions outside of the London, currently housing both the Tate Liverpool art gallery and the Beatles Story museum you can start of with a little culture, while there are plenty of shops and restaurants dotted around if that is more of your thing.
+Constructed in 1846 to house goods from all over the world, the Albert Dock is the perfect place to start off your day in the city, situated right on the banks of the Mersey, this former industrial complex has been transformed into one of the biggest tourist attractions outside of the London, currently housing both the Tate Liverpool art gallery and the Beatles Story museum you can start off with a little culture, while there are plenty of shops and restaurants dotted around if that is more of your thing.

-Take in the history around Pier Head
+Take in the history around Pier Head, Liverpool

 Made up of “The Three Graces” the Royal Liver Building, the Cunard Building and the Port of Liverpool Building, which along with the modern Museum of Liverpool, Pierhead is the ideal place to go if you want to delve a little deeper into the cities long and illustrious history or just want to take some pictures surrounded by beautiful architecture.

 Hit up Liverpool City Centre for some retail therapy